xf6wang/LZWCompression/README.md

 TODO:

-Image and Video compression with the help of Boost libraries.
+Image and Video compression with the help of OpenCV and Boost libraries.

 Implement BST in the decoding process by periodically balancing the splay tree.